3 Maccabees: Historicity

 The book's opening, a retelling of the Battle of Raphia, is generally agreed to be loosely accurate, if not to the quality of Polybius's version.
-It may have been based on a lost history of Ptolemy Megalopolitanus, Philopater's governor of Cyprus.
+It may have been based on a lost history of Ptolemy of Megalopolis, Philopater's governor of Cyprus, and seems to have been based on an account written from the Ptolemaic point of view.
+The account of Ptolemy's visit to the Temple is considered based on the story of Heliodorus in 2 Maccabees rather than any historical event; archaeological evidence has been found suggesting Philopater indeed visited towns in Coele-Syria in the era to offer sacrifices to the local temples, but no other evidence of a controversy related to such visits exists, or if the visits even extended to Jerusalem.

 A possible interpretation that gives credit to the historicity of 3 Maccabees might go something like this: Ptolemy Philopater was more open-minded than many Greeks in that he attempted to integrate non-Greeks into his army and administration, notably native Egyptians.
 Doing so required creation of a syncretic religion to unify everyone, Greek and non-Greek alike.
 As a devotee of Dionysus, perhaps he attempted to ensure the loyalty of recruited non-Greeks by initiating them into the Dionysian Mysteries in exchange for citizenship (3:21).
-Some Jews obeyed but most refused the offer (2:31-33, 3:22-23).
+Some Jews obeyed but most refused the offer (2:31–33, 3:22–23).
 The king was angry and threatened Jews who were already citizens with loss of their status if they did not join, a potential catastrophe that would be remembered for centuries.
 The Jews tried bribery (2:32).
-While nothing like the attempted mass execution at the hippodrome thwarted by angels occurred, some Jews in the provinces were possibly executed (3:12-30), before eventually the initiative stopped.
+While nothing like the attempted mass execution at the hippodrome thwarted by angels occurred, some Jews in the provinces were possibly executed (3:12–30), before eventually the initiative stopped.
 Still, this is speculative.
+Notably, other Greek writings indicate that the cult of Dionysus, as a mystery cult, restricted entry rather than opening it widely to all; it was a status symbol that people had to petition to be initiated in.
+If Ptolemy Philopater really had thrown open the cult to everyone, it would have been an unusual move.

 Another theory about the historical basis of the book was advanced by Adolf Büchler in 1899.
-He held that the book describes the persecution of the Jews in the Fayum region of Egypt.
+He held that the book describes the persecution of the Jews in the Fayum region of Egypt, rather than in Alexandria.
 The Jews in Coele-Syria abruptly changed allegiance from the Ptolemies to the Seleucids in 200 BC as a consequence of Seleucid victory in the Fifth Syrian War.
 Büchler argues that this put Egyptian Jews under suspicion now that the Temple in Jerusalem was led by a High Priest who answered to the rival Seleucids, triggering a persecution in Egypt.